-A doctor who is most familiar with your health is in the best position to discuss your prognosis with you and explain what the statistics may mean in your case.
-At the same time, you should keep in mind that your prognosis can change.
+A healthcare provider who is most familiar with your health is in the best position to discuss your prognosis with you and explain what the statistics may mean in your case.
+At the same time, it's important to remember that your prognosis can change.
 Cancer and cancer treatment outcomes are hard to predict.
 For instance, a favorable prognosis (which means you’re likely going to do well) can change if the CLL keeps growing or doesn’t respond to treatment.
 An unfavorable prognosis can change, too.
-This can happen if treatment controls the CLL so it doesn’t grow more.
+This can happen if treatment controls the CLL so it doesn’t grow or spread.

 What goes into a prognosis

-When figuring out your prognosis, your doctor will consider all the things that could affect the cancer and its treatment.
-Your doctor will look at risk estimates about the exact type and stage of CLL you have.
-These estimates are based on what results researchers have seen over decades in many people with the same type of CLL.
+When figuring out your prognosis, your healthcare provider will look at all the things that could affect the cancer and its treatment.
+Your provider will look at what your risks might be with the exact type and stage of CLL you have.
+These are estimates and are based on what results researchers have seen over decades in many people with the same type of CLL.

 Your prognosis depends mainly on: